How to install and start using py5

 Processing is a Free and Open Source (FLOSS) programming platform started in 2001 by Casey Reas and Ben Fry, widely used by artists and designers, as well as for teaching programming in a visual context.
 It allows you to generate interactive software with the most diverse purposes and visual interfaces, as well as exporting bitmap/raster images (like PNG and JPG), animations or 2D and 3D vector files (like PDF and SVG, among others).
 The community enjoys a rich ecosystem of people who produce resources such as teaching examples and freely shared code libraries.

-Processing is originally based on the Java programming language, but today there are several projects that develop Processing ideas with other languages, such as p5js with Javascript, Processing Python mode (inside the Processing IDE) using Python 2.7 (Jython), pyp5js using pyodide (a Python in your browser that can talk to p5js), and now py5 with Python 3 (CPython).
+Processing is originally based on the Java programming language, but today there are several projects that develop Processing ideas with other languages, such as P5.js with the Javascript language in the browser.
+The py5 project uses Python 3 (CPython) and the complete Processing graphics infrastructure on the desktop.
+There is also the pyp5js project using a Python in the browser called pyodide and P5.js for the graphics.

-- The py5 library package and its dependencies (other libraries it needs to work, such as JPype);
+- Install the py5 library package and its dependencies (other libraries it needs to work, such as JPype);

-- A Java (JDK), which py5 needs for the Processing drawing infrastructure (JPype might look at the JAVA-HOME environment variable to find it);
+- Provide a Java (JDK), which py5 needs for the Processing drawing infrastructure (JPype might look at the JAVA-HOME environment variable to find it);

-- Optionally, an IDE (Integrated Development Environment), a code-appropriate text editor that helps you write and run programs.
+- Pick an IDE (Integrated Development Environment), a code-appropriate text editor that helps you write and run programs.
 Some people prefer to use py5 on Jupyter Notebooks instead.

-To get all these things, this is an overview of the steps I propose and will describe in detail below:
+To get all these things, this is an overview of the steps described in detail below:

 - Download and install a version of the Thonny IDE that comes with Python 3.10 or greater;

-- a.
-Install the py5 library (using the package manager);
+- Install the py5 library using the Tools > Package manager… panel;

 - Check if everything is working, run a small example!